angxing990312/AWSHackathon/README2.md

 ## Automated Decision Engine(RPA)

-For the Automated Decision Engine(ADE), UIpath will receive appeal cases from SPS.
-Then UIpath will filter all the cases.
-Those acceptable cases(Details fully filled up, with supporting documents) will be routed to AWS S3 Bucket and BizFile+ for further verification.
-Not acceptable cases will be sent back to SPS.
-SPS will then inform the customer on the information they need to fill up in the appeal form.
+When the new case is being submitted, it would trigger UIPath to analyse the new cases.
+It would help to automate straightforward cases and eliminate the need for the officer to route the cases manually.
+A new record will be created for the acceptable cases(Details fully filled up, with supporting documents).
+Then, a template that contain relevant information will be created and all these document will be routed to officer for review.
+Not acceptable cases will be reject and a email will be sent to inform customer.

 ## AI Analytic Dashboard(Amazon Quicksight)

-For the AIAD, it is used by the ACRA officer to assist them in making judgement on appeal cases.
-The officer can just simply upload the business data provided by customer onto QuickSight, generate charts using the data.
+For the AI Analytic Dashboard, it is used by the ACRA officer to assist them in making judgement on appeal cases.
+The implementation of Amazon Quicksight could help to integrate relevant dataset from different places, E.g. Acra database, Amazon S3 Bucket etc to generate a meaningful dashboard to provide a glanace view of applicant past performance.
+Different report can be created on top of these information to cater for different business need.
+Data can be visualize and generated as chart by integrating different data together.

 Charts for example: